Transceiver

 Franklin Amateur Radio Club

-Amateur radio, also known as ham radio, is the use of radio for non-commercial exchange of messages, experimentation, self-training, radiosport, contesting, emergency communication and just plain fun.
+Amateur radio, also known as ham radio, is the use of radio spectrum for non-commercial communication, technical experimentation, self-training, recreation, radiosport, contesting, emergency communication and just plain fun.

-Ham radio enthusiasts primarily communicate by radio, talking or morse-coding with other amateurs.
-When conditions are good (depending on sunspot cycles and local radio noise), hams in New Zealand contact other hams anywhere, on or off the planet.
+Ham radio enthusiasts communicate by radio, via voice, morse-code or digital transmissions with other amateurs.
+When conditions are good (depending on sunspot cycles and local radio noise), Hams in New Zealand using HF frequencies are able to contact other hams anywhere in New Zealand or around the world.

 meeting